joshuami/joshuami.github.io/_posts/2015-07-08-keeping-sharp-with-jekyll-blogging-tool.md

 Instead of the default [Poole](http://getpoole.com/) layouts that Lande used, I decided to go with [Hyde](https://github.com/poole/hyde).

-So far, I'm enjoying typing a post directly into markdown rather than a bloated WYSIWIG.
+So far, I'm enjoying typing a post directly into markdown rather than a bloated WYSIWYG.
 We'll see if that encourages me to write a bit more.